wavesoft/jbb/README.md

 **Q. How JBB compares to MessagePack?**

-A. Both try to solve the same problem, to encode data structures.
+A. Both try to solve the same problem: to encode data structures.
 However JBB sticks closer to the native Javascript data types, making it faster to process in the browser, while in the same time provides an additional layer of type information and arbitrary resource embedding.
+Furthermore, JBB is optimised for size, performing data de-duplication and numeric downscaling when possible.

 # License